somasekharraju9/mcp-server3/README.md

-# Spring AI MCP Weather Server Sample with WebMVC Starter
+# Spring AI MCP Location Server Sample with WebMVC Starter

 This sample project demonstrates how to create an MCP server using the Spring AI MCP Server Boot Starter with WebMVC transport.
-It implements a weather service that exposes tools for retrieving weather information using the National Weather Service API.
+It implements a location service that exposes tools for retrieving location information using the National Location Service API.

 For more information, see the [MCP Server Boot Starter](https://docs.spring.io/spring-ai/reference/api/mcp/mcp-server-boot-starter-docs.html) reference documentation.